 Leica M-E Typ 240 vs Nikon P950

 The Leica M-E (Typ 240) and the Nikon Coolpix P950 are two digital cameras that were revealed to the public, respectively, in June 2019 and January 2020.
-The M-E Typ 240 is a rangefinder-style mirrorless camera, while the P950 is a fixed lens compact.
+The M-E Typ 240 is a rangefinder-focusing mirrorless camera, while the P950 is a fixed lens compact.
 The cameras are based on a full frame (M-E Typ 240) and a 1/2.3-inch (P950) sensor.
 The Leica has a resolution of 23.7 megapixels, whereas the Nikon provides 15.9 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica M-E (Typ 240) and the Nikon Coolpix P950?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Leica M-E Typ 240 and the Nikon P950.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon P950 is notably larger (38 percent) than the Leica M-E Typ 240.
 It is worth mentioning in this context that the M-E Typ 240 is splash and dust resistant, while the P950 does not feature any corresponding weather-sealing.